 Disclosure of Your Personal Health Information

 The professionals working out of our clinic maintain individual private practices, including confidential records that are not accessible by one another.
 At times, we may have other professionals working with us in our private practice.
-These individuals are either under direct supervision or are regulated health professionals and members of a professional college, such as the Ontario College of Social Workers and Social Service Workers, the College of Registered Psychotherapists of Ontario or the College of Psychologists of Ontario.
+These individuals are either under direct supervision, are regulated health professionals or members of a professional college, such as the Ontario College of Social Workers and Social Service Workers, the College of Registered Psychotherapists of Ontario or the College of Psychologists of Ontario.
 We may discuss your personal health information with these other professionals as it relates to the services you are receiving from them under direct supervision or within a collaborative approach.
 Your consent is required before any information is shared and these professionals are required to maintain confidentiality of all personal health information they obtain.

 There are only a few additional circumstances during which your personal health information may be disclosed without your consent.
 There are some legally recognized “limits of confidentiality.”
 These limits include circumstances in which disclosure is justified by law and allowed by our professions' ethical standards (e.g., risk of serious bodily harm to you or someone else, our need for confidential professional or legal consultation), or required by law (e.g., reporting a child in need of protection; reporting a health professional who has sexually abused a client; a court order to release information from a record).
 If there are ever any other limits of confidentiality in your situation, we will identify and discuss them with you before proceeding with your services.